Lou-zabedy/Covid-Data-Analysis-Project/README.md

 # Covid-Data-Analysis-Project
-This my first Data Project
+This is my first project in data analysis where I trained on data visualization and data cleaning.